 Anyway, just realize that healthcare in Cambodia is hopelessly underdeveloped.
 Any serious injuries or ailments probably require medical transport to Bangkok or Singapore.
 A costly event and without proper insurance you will have to pay upfront.

 Whichever travel insurance you might choose, make sure to include medical care abroad, evacuation and repatriation.
 Read more about travel insurance here, or get a non-committal instant quote right now!

 There are so many accommodations in Siem Reap.
 Hostels, boutique hotels, guesthouses, airbnb, eco and luxurious resorts, you name it, it’s here.
-How to pick the right accommodation?
+How to pick the right place to stay?

-If you’re new to Siem Reap it’s easy to become overwhelmed by the incredible amount of accommodations.
-To choose the right one, start with determining three things: desired area, desired luxury level and price level.
+If you’re new to Siem Reap it’s easy to become overwhelmed by the incredible amount of lodging options.
+To choose the right accommodation for you, start with determining three things: First, desired area, then your desired luxury level and next is the price level.
 Agoda.com conveniently allows you to filter these three criteria in their search engine.

-Don’t forget to check the reviews to see whether the accommodations actually live up to their offerings.
-Or, simply go with my recommendations below.
+Don’t forget to check the reviews on the Agoda site to see whether the accommodations actually live up to their offerings.
+Or, simply go with my recommended places to stay below.